krother/pandas_go_to_space/create_data_frames/README.rst

    :shadow: lg

    Did you know that your spaceship is equipped with a powerful matter transformer?
-   The matter transformer converts objects into other materials.
+   The matter transformer converts energy into any kind of material.
-   Matter transformation is quite useful to
+   Matter transformation is obviously a very useful invention.
-   **convert Python data structures like lists and dictionaries into pandas types like Series and DataFramse**.

    However, most of the time your crew uses the machine to make ice cream.

-   Below you find a few code examples.
+   Let's see how they do it.

 ----

+**In this chapter, you learn to convert Python data structures like lists and dictionaries into pandas types like Series and DataFrames**.

 Series from a Python List
 -------------------------